0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 module.exports = rateLimiter;
 ```

-Let's understand what this piece of code is doing ?
+Let's understand what this piece of code is doing?

 - We are importing the `express-rate-limit` package
 - The `windowMs` specifies the duration